| A community

 and community education approach, a Bengali mothers and toddlers group had

 been created to meet the needs of the women.
+The centre aims to

 widen participation, raise confidence and self-esteem through community